TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 **Euprymna scolopes gene annotation for V2 genome**

 This repo contains the gene annotation (new BRAKER2 models, combined with some genes from Belcaid *et al*.
 2019) for the Hawaiian bobtail squid, *Euprymna scolopes* genome (Schmidbaur *et al.*, 2022).
-It is published in the following manuscript: Rogers, T.F., Yalçın, G., Briseno, J. et al. Gene modelling and annotation for the Hawaiian bobtail squid, Euprymna scolopes. *Sci Data* 11, 40 (2024). https://doi.org/10.1038/s41597-023-02903-8
+It is published in the following manuscript: Rogers, T.F., Yalçın, G., Briseno, J., Vijayan, N., Nyholm, S. V. & Simakov, O.  Gene modelling and annotation for the Hawaiian bobtail squid, Euprymna scolopes. *Sci Data* 11, 40 (2024). https://doi.org/10.1038/s41597-023-02903-8

 **The annotation files are as follows:**